 Stewart Bickel: drums, rhythm guitar

 Produced by John Harris and Stewart Bickel

-Engineered by Matt Hall at SLW Studio
+Engineered and mastered by Matt Hall at SLW Studio

 It feels like we’re partying, remote from what’s happening to the world that we’re utterly dependent on . . .

 The Gulf Stream is the ocean current that comes up from the Gulf of Mexico and keeps Britain, on the same latitude as some very cold places, warm.
 It’s part of a system called the Atlantic Conveyor, and it’s driven by the cold melt water flowing south from the Arctic.

 This is a very self-interested and parochial song on our part, because we’re British, and maybe a bit of gallows humour, and not to make light of things, but heating up is one nightmare but becoming as frozen as Baffin Island really is another.

 What will Britain become, other than territorially diminished?
 Some combination of global warming while losing the Gulf Stream.
 Will these two factors balance each other out?

 According to our calculations, probably not, though maths is not Staneb’s strong point.
 Obviously not going to remain moderate and temperate with regular rainfall.
 And it’s really not a joke, who knows what it will be?
 We’ll be moaning about the weather, whatever.